Patchyst/Patchyst.github.io/_posts/2019-08-20-tensorflow.md

 tf.reset_default_graph()
 number = tf.constant(50.0, dtype=tf.float32)
 ```
-The **constant** part is specifying the type of variable we want to create, which in our case is a constant, **50.0** is the variable value, and **tf.float32** is specifying that our value(s)(50.0) equals a float data type.
-You'll probably see tf.float32 as the data type for almost every tensor.
+The **constant** part is specifying the type of variable we want to create, which in our case is a constant, **50.0** is the variable value, and **float32** is specifying that our value(s)(50.0) equals a float data type.
+You'll probably see float32 as the data type for almost every tensor.
 Before we can do any operations to our constant or to anything for that matter, we have to start a TensorFlow session.
-###Cblock

 ```python
 import tensorflow as tf
 tf.reset_default_graph()